There are lots of local legends and although very few ghosts we will drag a selection out for Halloween activities.

 Frank’s Bridge is said to be named after Francis Birkbeck who was a brewer, first setting up alongside and then taking over the brewery next to the bridge.
 Some local people dispute this theory; no doubt there will be a definitive answer in time.
 There was also a Candle Factory where the Varty family perished one night in 1884 being buried in the cemetery on Brough Road with a beautiful memorial supplied by the Odd Fellows Hall members.

-There are often historical tours of Kirkby Stephen to join or a party can arrange a tour through the Visitor Centre with our Blue Badge Guide or a volunteer.
+There are often historical tours of Kirkby Stephen to join or a party can arrange a tour through the Visitor Centre with a volunteer.